ShuoyangWang/FIONNA/README.md

 # FIONNA

-This repository contains the revised Python implementation of Functional Inference with Orthogonal Neural Network Adjustment (FIONNA).
+This repository contains the Python implementation of Functional Inference with Orthogonal Neural Network Adjustment (FIONNA).

 ## Method